aljoxo/Arisen/ArisenChangelog.md

  - Fixed annotation on Player Sword and Board animation, causing light attacks to consume no stamina.
  - Fixed an oversight in the loki_POISE.ini that gave NPCs too much Poise resistance while spell casting.
  - Some minor ENB Tweaks for Skybox lighting inside of Caves, Dungeons, and Ruins.
+ - Edited ZUPA .ini file.
  - Activated Perks from Questing.... this mod was in the list but I forgot to actually activate it, sorry!
+It will add perks retroactively for those who have completed the quests that the mod touches.
  - **Fixed an error with Synthesis Patches not correctly forwarding records.**
  - **Note**: Fists of Fury quest seems to be broken, and will probably be removed next major update.
 Don't want to remove it now due to the cell edits it does.
  - Save safe with 1.3.1+